fbpx

 You will receive the full amount of benefits if your adjusted family income is less than the base amount.
 Base amount is the figure that will be adjusted according to the number of children you have that are receiving the “Canada Child Tax Benefit.”
 To give you a clearer idea, below are the figures obtained from the CRA.

-Who Is Eligible?
+Who is Eligible?

-Since the child needs to be approved with the “Disability Tax Credit”, in order to do so, the form T2201 Disability Tax Credit Certificate will have to be filled out by you and a qualified practitioner.
-For more details about applying for the disability tax credit, please visit: https://samuelconsultant.com/disabilitytaxcreditcanada/
+To be eligible for CDB, the child must be under 18 years old, and approved with the “Disability Tax Credit”.
+In order to do so, the form T2201 Disability Tax Credit Certificate will have to be filled out by you and a qualified practitioner.
+Here’s another post with more details about applying for the disability tax credit.

-Once you are approved with the Disability Tax Credit, if you are already receiving the Canada Child Tax Benefit (CCTB), then the CRA will automatically retroactive your the Child Disability Benefits (CDB) for the current and the two previous benefit years.
-Anything beyond that would require your written request to the tax center.
-Depending on your location, you may find your tax center through this link: http://www.cra-arc.gc.ca/bnfts/ddrss-eng.html
+Once you are approved with the Disability Tax Credit and if you are already receiving the Canada Child Tax Benefit (CCTB), then the CRA will automatically retroactive your the Child Disability Benefits (CDB) for the current and the two previous benefit years.

-Where Could I Obtain More Details About The Child Disability Benefits?
+Where Could I Obtain More Details About the Child Disability Benefits?

 You may find out more details at http://www.cra-arc.gc.ca/cdb.
+You are also welcome to contact me at Samuel@SamuelConsultant.com if you have any questions.

 Disclaimer: